 - Speak To Your Doctor.
 Regular checkups are not only vital to review your overall health, but can also serve as a way to include annual fall risk assessments into your healthcare plan.
 If you are not due for a checkup for a few months, you can also utilize our free fall risk assessment tool to determine your potential fall risks.

 - Check Vision And Hearing Annually.
 Vision and hearing can naturally decline with age and can be major contributors to senior falls.
-By committing to have your hearing and vision checked regularly can help keep you on your feet and out of harm’s way.
+Committing to having your hearing and vision checked regularly can help keep you on your feet and out of harm’s way.

 - Keep Your Home Safe.
 Fall hazards may be lurking in your home without you even knowing it, but making small changes can have a big impact on fall prevention in the elderly.
 NCOA recommends starting by removing “tripping hazards, increase lighting, make stairs safe and install grab bars in key areas.”